packagist/private-packagist-docs/docs/self-hosted/kubernetes-maintenance.md

 # Maintenance
 ## Private Packagist Self-Hosted (Kubernetes)

+## Updates

+### Updating kURL installations

-This page describes common maintenance tasks for Private Packagist Self-Hosted in a Kubernetes cluster installed with [kURL](kubernetes-embedded).
+This section describes how to update a Private Packagist Self-Hosted in a Kubernetes cluster installed with [kURL](kubernetes-embedded).
-This page is not relevant if you installed the application with [Helm](kubernetes-helm).
+This section is not relevant if you installed the application with [Helm](kubernetes-helm).

-### Updates

 By default Replicated checks for updates every 4 hours and you can install updates from the dashboard in the Replicated Management Console on port 8800 once they are available.